-- become confident citizens in a technological world and able to develop an informed interest in matters of scientific importance - recognise the usefulness and limitations of scientific method and to appreciate its applicability in other disciplines and in everyday life - develop abilities and skills that are useful in everyday life and in effective communication - · develop values, ethics, and attitudes relevant to science - develop interest in and care for the local and global environment
+- become confident citizens in a technological world and able to develop an informed interest in matters of scientific importance - recognise the usefulness and limitations of scientific method and to appreciate its applicability in other disciplines and in everyday life - develop abilities and skills that are useful in everyday life and in effective communication - develop values, ethics, and attitudes relevant to science - develop interest in and care for the local and global environment

-The school offers Pure Sciences and Combined Sciences for the Express course.
+The school offers Pure Sciences and Combined Sciences for G3 courses.

-In Naval Base Secondary, the Pure Sciences comprise of Chemistry (compulsory) and another Science subject (Physics or Biology).
+In NBSS, Pure Sciences comprise of Chemistry (compulsory) and another Science subject (Physics or Biology).